 Paid vs. free (or money vs. time)

-I've spent nearly ten years building up an author platform using my time, not my money.
+I've spent over a decade building up an author platform using my time, not my money.
 It costs little to set up a professional website with an off-the-shelf theme, and it's free to write articles, or podcast, make videos and share on social media.
 It's free to self-publish on all the major platforms, and you can find out everything you need to know from free and cheap books and resources.
 You can definitely build an author platform and generate good sales from free marketing – but you will pay with your time.

 If you are short on time and want to pay for marketing, you can spend whatever you like, from $5 a day on Facebook or Amazon Ads to hundreds of thousands for a TV advertising campaign or even just by ramping up those ads.

 Traditional publishers have been using paid advertising for years.
 They know that there is competition for attention, and to get ahead of the pack, you often have to have a coordinated marketing campaign.
 Many authors are now using paid marketing activities alongside their longer-term platform-building.
 It's certainly how I use it.

 There are two main ways that your book can be discovered – through the book itself, or through you as the author.